ICanBoogie/HTTP/README.md

 them apart.

 The `is_valid` property is a simple way to check if a file is valid.
-The `move()` method let's you move the file out of the temporary folder or around the filesystem.
+The `move()` method lets you move the file out of the temporary folder or around the filesystem.

 ```php
 <?php